yarro-s/CppArrows/README.md

 is, for example, monads.
 Arrows were first defined by John Hughes ([draft](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf)).
 For more info on arrows please visit [here](https://www.haskell.org/arrows/index.html) (in Haskell).
 There's also a [tutorial](https://wiki.haskell.org/Arrow_tutorial) and a [wiki](https://en.wikibooks.org/wiki/Haskell/Understanding_arrows) on arrows, both are in Haskell.

+The concept of arrows is used in real-world programming in frameworks like [Yampa](https://wiki.haskell.org/Yampa) and [Netwire](https://wiki.haskell.org/Netwire) intended for creating game logic, artificial intelligence, continuous signal synthesis and simulations.

 ### Usage example